jasonbrazeal/docs-chat/README.md

 # Docs Chat

-Docs Chat is a small application I created to have a demo of the kind of things I have been working on lately.
+Docs Chat is a small webapp I created to demo basic RAG with LLMs.
 It is not a production-ready application; there are no tests and no optimizations on the LLM or RAG side of things.
 Out of the box, it is essentially a wrapper around an LLM.
 But once you upload your own documents, the LLM then gets the relevant context from your documents which enables it to assist in a much more productive way.
 These documents could be proprietary business information or data, more up-to-date news articles (GPT-4 Turbo's cutoff date is April 2023), or anything else you want the AI to be able to discuss.
 Again, I do not intend for Docs Chat to be used in a production environment, but rather as a starting point for discussion about retrieval-augmented generation applications.

 ## How It Works